okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 #### Authentication policies

-An [authentication policy](/docs/reference/api/policy/#authentication-policy) determines the extra levels of authentication performed before a user can access an application, such as enforcing factor requirements.
+An [authentication policy](/docs/reference/api/policy/#authentication-policy) determines the extra levels of authentication performed before a user can access an app, such as enforcing factor requirements.
 See [Authentication policies](https://help.okta.com/oie/en-us/content/topics/identity-engine/policies/about-app-sign-on-policies.htm).

 You can create an authentication policy specifically for the app or create a few policies and [share them](https://help.okta.com/okta_help.htm?type=oie&id=ext-share-auth-policy) across multiple apps.